-Some bloggers use iridescent glitter for counter tops.
-I did use it, but I used very little glitter.
+Some bloggers use iridescent glitter for countertops.
+I did use it at first but I was not happy with the way it looked so I painted over it.
 You can find the glitter at an Arts and Craft store.

 I purchased one square of black marble and replaced the broken tile.
-The best thing I did was re grout the entire fireplace.
-I wanted the marble to look like one piece instead of separate squares.
+The best thing I did was re-grout the entire fireplace so it would look like one piece of marble.
 I mixed a small amount of grout that I already had and filled in the grout lines.
-I knew that this would be easier than trying to paint the black grout white, and it was very easy.

-I used Gripper by Glidden, and I am very pleased with how well it covers.
-I painted three coats of gripper to be safe.
-I painted two coats of white paint on top of the gripper.
-I had a piece of marble that I used as a guide.
+3. Paint two coats of white paint on top of the Gripper primer.
+TIP: I had a piece of marble that I used as a guide.

-I wanted my faux marble to blend with my warm white wood.
-The wood on our fireplace is off white, so I did not want too much bright white and dark grey.
-I used a pure white paint, but I used warmer greys.
+Since I wanted my faux marble to blend with my warm white wood, I used a pure white paint, but I used warmer grays.

-I dipped the feather in the darkest gray and brushed marble looking lines going in an angle across the tiles.
+4. Dip the feather into the darkest gray and brushed marble looking lines going in an angle across the tiles.
 I made the lines cross over to the next tile so that it would look like one piece of marble.

-I squirted water on the mark and softened the paint with the damp sea sponge.
+5. Squirt water on the mark and soften the paint with the damp sea sponge.

 The best thing is that you can wipe off the mark after it is wet if you do not like it.
-It is almost fool proof!
-I randomly dab the damp sponge on the paint to give it a more natural look.
+It is almost foolproof!
+Randomly dab the damp sponge on the paint to give it a more natural look.